Music MM (Jazz Performance)

 Eligibility

-The Herbie Hancock Institute of Jazz Performance accepts up to eight (8) extremely talented jazz musicians into a two-year Master’s program, designed to enhance their musicianship and develop their artistic vision through intensive study with renowned jazz masters, combined with a unique performance-based education.
-The program aims to create a learning environment in which gifted jazz musicians can create and experiment musically without the artistic and financial pressures of the working world.
+The Herbie Hancock Institute of Jazz Performance accepts up to eight (8) extremely talented jazz musicians into a two-year master’s degree program designed to enhance their musicianship and develop their artistic vision through intensive study with renowned jazz masters, combined with a unique, performance-based education.
+The program aims to provide a learning environment in which gifted jazz musicians can create and experiment musically without the artistic and financial pressures of the working world.
 All applicants must be planning to pursue a career as a performing and/or recording jazz musician.
-Applicants should note that the program requires a two-year commitment, during which time the program must take priority over all other music touring, teaching and recording opportunities.
+Applicants should note that the program requires a two-year commitment, during which time the program must take priority over all other music touring, teaching, and recording opportunities.
 An advanced level of performance skills, including sight-reading ability, is required.
-International applicants must submit a TOEFL score.
+Students must have completed an undergraduate degree at a four-year American college or university or equivalent institution outside of the United States and must have a minimum GPA of 3.0 for the last two years of upper-division coursework.
+International students must have a TOEFL score of at least 560 on the written exam and 87 on the internet-based exam.

 Costs